Skip to content

 The workflow includes basic error handling through conditional logic:

-• Invalid Phone Number: If the Information Extractor returns "0" (indicating no phone number found), the workflow routes to a No Operation node instead of attempting a database query
+• No Phone Number Found: If the AI extractor returns "0" (no valid phone number), the workflow routes to a no-operation node

 Known Limitations

-• No validation of phone number format or length beyond the AI extraction
+• No validation of phone number format beyond digit count

 Setup Instructions

-1. Import the Workflow: Import the JSON into your n8n instance
+1. Import Workflow: Import the JSON configuration into your n8n instance

-• Configure PostgreSQL credentials for your Supabase database
+• Configure connection details for your Supabase/PostgreSQL instance

-• Use the pinned test data or create a test execution
+• Use the pinned test data or call from another workflow